bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Dress the part:** Wear business casual attire for your initial meeting, whether in-person or virtual.
 Adjust your attire to align with the client’s workplace culture subsequently.
 - **Be punctual:** Arrive on time for meetings, whether they are in-person or virtual.
 Being punctual shows respect for the client’s time and demonstrates reliability.

+Use body language to your advantage:

-- **Open gestures:** Use open and approachable body language.
+- **Use open gestures:** Use open and approachable body language.
 Avoid crossing your arms, which can appear defensive.
-- **Eye contact:** Maintain eye contact to show you are engaged and interested in the conversation.
+- **Keep eye contact:** Maintain eye contact to show you are engaged and interested in the conversation.
 It conveys confidence and honesty.
-- **Attentiveness:** Nod and use other small gestures to show you are actively listening.
+- **Be attentive:** Nod and use other small gestures to show you are actively listening.
 Lean in slightly to show your interest and engagement.

+Be present in virtual calls:

-- **Video presence:** When meeting virtually, always have your video camera on.
+- **Turn your camera on:** When meeting virtually, always have your video camera on.
 This helps create a more personal connection.
-- **Good lighting:** Ensure you have good lighting so your face is clearly visible.
+- **Have good lighting:** Ensure you have good lighting so your face is clearly visible.
 Natural light is best, but a well-placed lamp can also work.
-- **Centered in frame:** Position yourself in the center of the frame, with your face clearly visible.
+- **Stay centered in frame:** Position yourself in the center of the frame, with your face clearly visible.
 Avoid distracting backgrounds or ensure a virtual background is appropriate and professional.

 Tips and techniques:

 - Prepare a brief, engaging introduction that includes a unique fact about yourself to make you memorable.

-### Effective communication skills

-Here’s are some key ways to communicate effectively:

-- **Listen attentively:** Show understanding by nodding, summarizing points, and asking clarifying questions.
-This demonstrates that you value the client’s input.
-- **Be clear and concise:** Speak plainly and to the point to avoid confusion and ensure your message is understood.
-- **Show empathy:** Let your communication reflect that you understand and care about the client’s feelings and concerns.
-- **Keep them updated:** Regularly update the client on project progress and any changes to maintain transparency and build trust.
-- **Interactive practice:** Role-play scenarios to practice active listening and clear communication, refining your skills in real-time interactions.

-Tips and techniques:

-- Use the “echo” technique: repeat back what the client says to confirm understanding before responding.
-- Acknowledge the client’s concerns with statements like “I understand how XYZ is frustrating because…” before offering solutions.
-- Set a regular schedule for updates (e.g. weekly status emails) and stick to it, even if there are no major changes to report.

-### Building credibility
+### Build credibility

 Establishing credibility is essential for gaining and maintaining the client’s trust.

 - **Show your expertise:** Share relevant knowledge and past experiences that address the client’s needs.
 This demonstrates your capability and builds confidence.
 - **Be consistent:** Ensure your actions match your words.
 Following through on promises and commitments is critical.
 - **Maintain integrity:** Always be honest about what you can do and how long it will take.
 This honesty reinforces your reliability.
-- **Case studies:** Review real-world examples of credibility-building to understand effective strategies.
-- **Interactive exercise:** Analyze case studies and identify key credibility-building actions, enhancing your ability to apply these principles in your work.

 Tips and techniques:

 - If you’re not sure of an answer, maintain integrity by saying “I’m not sure, let me get back to you by tomorrow on that.”

-### Using technology to enhance trust
+### Use technology to enhance trust

 Leveraging technology effectively can significantly enhance trust between you and your clients.
 By using the right tools and practices, you can improve communication, protect sensitive information, and provide transparency in project management.